discordjs/guide/guide/slash-commands/advanced-creation.md

 # Advanced command creation

-The examples we've looked at so far have all been fairly simple commands, such as `ping`, `server`, and `user` which all have standard static responses.
-However, there's much more we can do with the full suite of slash command tools!
+The examples we've covered so far have all been fairly simple commands, such as `ping`, `server`, and `user` which all have standard static responses.
+However, there's much more you can do with the full suite of slash command tools!

 ## Adding options